Benjamin-Pong/PEFT-Multilingual-Content-Safety-Moderation/README.md

 Due to the verbosity of LLMs, they may not be the best use case for classification tasks.
 LLMs tend to predict a lot more text eventhough it has been instructed to predict a single label/word.
 To circumvent this issue, I implemented a class using Pydantic to constrain the output of the LLM at inference time, such that it is able to produce key label predictions for prompt harms, the response harm, prompt violation label(s) and response violation label(s).

-The implementation can be found at /qwen_inference.py
+The implementation can be found at /qwen_inference.py and is inserted below for easy reference:

 ```python
 SYSTEM_PROMPT = """You are a classifier for analyzing interactions between humans and LLMs.
 Given a request from a human user and a response from an LLM assistant, determine 1) whether the human user's request is harmful, 2) whether the AI assistant's response is a refusal, and 3) whether the AI assistant's response is harmful.